Homepage Crafts Unlimited (UK)

 When I did it I applied it for about an hour then washed it off and dried it thoroughly but the stain was still there.
 I applied the cream again and left it for 4 hours this time, washed and dried it and it was definitely fainter so I did one more application this time leaving it for 24 hours, when I washed it the stain had gone and it was perfect.
 I've used it on a Tiny Tears, an ordinary vinyl doll and a white vinyl unicorn and it has worked perfectly every time.

-A Tiny Tears arrived in the Hospital that had been wrapped in a brightly coloured plastic bag in transit and by the time it got here it looked permanently badly tattooed.
+A Tiny Tears arrived in the Hospital that had been wrapped in a brightly coloured supermarket plastic bag in transit and by the time it got here it looked permanently badly tattooed.
 No amount of cream cleaner would shift the marks.
 I applied Oxy10 cream and left it for a day and then rinsed it off, used a cream cleaner, rinsed that off and then left some more Oxy10 cream on for another day, The treatment worked brilliantly and all the purple tattoos disappeared completely.
 So this treatment took 48 hours.

 If your local chemist is anything like mine you will get a lot of sarcastic comments referring to "you must be past the acne and zit stage by now" but you can shut them up by saying "its for a doll" and walking out quickly.